DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 `npm run update`
 `npm run list`

-The command `npm run deploy` will fail importing the network admin card in your wallet if it has already been imported.
+The latest command invoked in `npm run deploy` will fail importing the network admin card in your wallet if it has already been imported.
+This should not prevent using the deployed composer application.